Become a Run Leader

 2. Safeguarding Checks

 With safety as one of the RunTogether guiding principles, every Group Leader is required to undertake a DBS check, which must be renewed every three years in order to maintain a current license.
 The process for applying for a Disclosure Barring Service (DBS) Check can be found on the England Athletics website, link below.

 As it can take around four weeks for DBS applications to be processed, we recommend that you submit your application at the same time as registering for your course in order to avoid a delay in becoming a RunTogether Group Leader.

 3. Licence and Registration

 Once you have completed one of the above qualifications and received your DBS certificate, your licence to lead running groups will be sent to you by post.
 You can then either set up your own RunTogether Group (see Setting up a RunTogether Group on the Groups page) or an existing Group Leader can invite you to be a Run Leader for their Group.

 4. Setting up a Group on RunTogether

 Creating a new RunTogether group is really straight-forward.
 Read our simple five-step guide to starting a running group here.

 5. Supporting your Continued Learning

-To support your continued learning, the Run Leader Resources area of the website will be regularly updated with running session ideas, tips and resources.
+To support your continued learning as a running coach, the Run Leader Resources area of the website will be regularly updated with running session ideas, tips and resources.
 Your local Run Leader Mentor will also organise regular face-to-face meetings for run leaders in your area to get together, share best practice and support one another.